cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-09-10

+`6a516500`, `b2fa3f3a`, `d3216679`, `2e6285c4`, `da9166ae` MIDI 2.0 reads, in
+`q::midi_2_0` beside `midi_1_0`.
+The namespace had been named for this since 2012.
+What arrived is a different wire format rather than an extension:
+Universal MIDI Packets of one to four words, each tagged with a type and a group, and the message set that comes with them.
+Five pieces, each a header and a test file, each written from the specification text rather than from memory of it, and each test named for its clause.

+The packet and the fifteen channel voice messages, from M2-104-UM Table 19, with the same shape as MIDI 1.0's: typed messages with accessors, and a dispatch onto processor overloads.
+The two protocols share `message_base`, so one processor hears a MIDI 2.0 stream whole, the MIDI 1.0 voice and system messages it carries included: those are repacked as a raw message and sent through the MIDI 1.0 dispatch a synth already answers.
+What is new is 16 bit velocity, 32 bit everything else, registered and assignable controllers as one message where MIDI 1.0 needed four, and the messages that address a single note.

+Resolution scaling, from M2-115-U, whose worked examples are the tests: every row of its Tables 5 to 10, and its stated rules, the three anchors of minimum, centre and maximum landing exactly, a scaled value coming back as it went for every value, and 8192 landing on 0x80000000 so an idle wheel never detunes.
+Two schemes: min-centre-max for anything continuous, filling the vacated bits by repeating the value's own so the top reaches the top; zero extension for registered controllers below index 32, which are counts and must not be stretched, so 127 becomes 65024 and not 65535.

+Translation both ways, from Appendix D, as two stages that wrap a processor like the readers do, so a synth written for either protocol can be fed by either stream.
+The rules the specification insists on, each a test: a 2.0 velocity that scales to zero becomes 1, since zero would read as a note off, while a 1.0 note on with zero velocity becomes a 2.0 note off; a parameter is four controllers down and nothing up until controller 38 completes it; bank select waits for its program change; and the five messages with no 1.0 form are dropped.
+Up and back yields the original for all 128 values.

+System exclusive in packets, sections 4.4 and 4.5, gathered by a packet reader that is the counterpart of the byte reader.
+The 7 bit form comes out as the same `sysex_view` the byte reader gives, and a test feeds one message both ways in and asserts the two agree.
+A real time or utility packet between start and end changes nothing; any other packet terminates the message in progress, which is discarded and counted.

+Last, the MPE debt. `note_pitch`, `note_pressure` and `note_timbre` were
+MPE-shaped, and the choice was to widen them rather than add a parallel set.
+They gained an identifier, zero from MPE and MIDI 2.0, which cannot tell two notes of one number apart, reserved for a plugin host that can.
+A per-note reader turns MIDI 2.0's per-note bend, poly pressure and registered per-note controller 74, brightness, into those same three types, so a synth written against MPE hears a MIDI 2.0 keyboard through the same overloads.
+Two judgments recorded in its header: the bend range is registered controller 0 applied to both channel and per-note bend, defaulting to 2 semitones because the specification names no per-note default; and state is kept for every note number on every channel in plain arrays, a few kilobytes per reader, so a per-note message that precedes its note on is remembered as section 4.2.5 requires.

+Not done: MIDI-CI, profiles and property exchange, which are sysex protocols above this layer; per-note management's detach and reset, which dispatch as messages but which no reader acts on yet; the pitch 7.25 and 7.9 attributes;
+and JR timestamps, which dispatch nothing.
+No device here speaks MIDI 2.0, so every test is synthetic, and the Workbench from midi2-dev is the differential check to run when one does.
+93 new tests; 65 test programs pass in total.
+Three test bugs along the way, all mine: a round trip loop that could never terminate, a status nibble written into the group field, and a constant for 12 semitones that was off by one shift.
+The code was right each time.

 ## 2026-09-09 (3)

 `f0fbf240`, `2699296e`, `19a3caa5` MPE reads.
 A zone's channel messages arrive